risla763/Cyber-Security-Project-I-April-2026/README.md

   SECRET=your_secret_here
 PS!
 SECRET can be any array of letters and numbers!!

-Fix for problem 3 may need also test database for testing environment.
-When this needs to be added in the .env: TEST_MONGODB_URI=your_test_mongodb_uri for this it is needed to add a testBlogApp in MongoDb cluster, but THIS IS NOT NECESSARY FOR THE APPLICATION TO RUN.
+IF SETTING UP MONGODB FEELS DIFFICULT GO THERE TO READ INSTRUCTIONS: https://fullstackopen.com/osa3/tietojen_tallettaminen_mongo_db_tietokantaan

-Also try to run the backend in http://localhost:3003/api!!
+Try to run the backend in http://localhost:3003/api!!

 After this just run npm run dev in the src file.
 AND run npm run dev also in the bloglist-frontend folder in other terminal, because